RafaelPiloto10/qtm250-hw4/README.md

 - Hamlet2.wav:
   - Recorded with an Asian accent

+# Research

+Our analysis was conducted on a [Google Colab Notebook](https://colab.research.google.com/drive/1G0NeMCHBcn-Dxu-x2ykpy3ADjupKcC_F?usp=sharing).
+Pay close attention to "Action Required" warnings that indicate you may need to change a URI path or provide your authentication keys.

 # Results

 ![Percent of errors across non-native English speakers transcribed by speech-to-text transcript Google API ](https://i.imgur.com/5qxIyra.png)